21. 03. 2025 Fabrizio Dovesi Atlassian, Service Management

 Why are we still talking about the documentation problem?

-In the previous post, we discussed the challenging topic of documentation management in the company, an aspect that is often underestimated, not properly rationalized and engineered.
+In my previous post, we discussed the challenging topic of documentation management within a company, an aspect that’s often underestimated, and not properly rationalized and engineered.

-Also in this post, we will focus on the topic of documentation and how to try to obtain real value from it.
+Also in this post, we’ll focus on the topic of documentation and how to obtain real value from it.

-As always, it is essential to address the underlying problem.
+As always, it’s essential to address the underlying problem.
 This is best achieved by simplifying one’s approach to the issue, such as by focusing on the real value expected from a given solution.
-In this particular instance, if I decide that management of a knowledge base or general documentation is required, what benefits should I expect to achieve?
+In this particular instance, if I decide that managing a knowledge base or general documentation is required, what benefits should I expect to achieve?
 What key elements are required for the solution to deliver these benefits?

 A tool designed to facilitate the implementation of the Key elements